SailGP Championship Event 2 Season 2025 New Zealand SailGP Championship Event 2 Season 2025 New Zealand

 Tidal modelling support for SailGP racing teams

-Our modelling specialists are creating high-resolution hydrodynamic (water motion) numerical models for the sailors to provide date and time specific maps of current speed and direction across the race areas.
+Our modelling specialists are creating high-resolution hydrodynamic (water motion) numerical models for the athletes to provide date and time specific maps of current speed and direction across the race areas.
 The numerical models are developed using a ‘flexible mesh’ approach to allow the accurate representation of locally important bathymetric (water depth) features, while maintaining computational efficiency.

 ABPmer is a recognised leader in offshore, coastal and estuarine numerical modelling.
 Our sophisticated numerical models regularly support estuarine, coastal and offshore projects, including feasibility and design studies, impact assessments and operational planning.